 Recommended Global Neuroscience Conferences

-On behalf of Organizing Committee we invite all the participants from all part of the world to attend the Neurosurgery conference entitled “24th International Conference on Neurology and Neurosurgery” scheduled during April 23-25, 2018 at Rome, Italy
+On behalf of Organizing Committee we invite all the participants from all part of the world to attend the Neurosurgery conference entitled “24th International Conference on Neurology and Neurosurgery” scheduled during April 23-25, 2018 at Rome, Italy.

+It is already into our notice that an ample of resources is needed to recover the people suffering from Neurological Disorders and Diseases.
 As most of us know, according to the latest survey conducted by WHO, it is revealed that Neurological Disorders encompassing Stroke, Alzheimer & Dementia, Epilepsy and many more accounts for more than 12% of deaths worldwide on an average and it is also predicted that the number of disability –adjusted life years vanished due to Neurological disorders are expected to accelerate from 95 million globally in 2015 to 103 million by 2030.

 Why to attend?